apache/inlong/docker/kubernetes/README.md

 > NOTE: If the charts have not changed, they will not be linted, validated, installed and tested.

-### Raise a Pull Request
+## Contribution

+When you decide to contribute, you should follow these steps:

+1. Develop the chart locally and verify your changes.
-When you decide to raise a Pull Request, firstly, you should make sure to bump up the version in [Chart.yaml](Chart.yaml) and verify your changes locally.
+2. Don't forget to bump up the version in [Chart.yaml](Chart.yaml).
-And feel free to make a [Pull Request](https://github.com/apache/incubator-inlong/compare)!
+3. Feel free to make a [Pull Request](https://github.com/apache/incubator-inlong/compare)!
-Finally, you can view the status of the [lint and test workflow](https://github.com/apache/incubator-inlong/actions/workflows/ci_chart_test.yml).
+4. Finally, you can view the status of the [lint and test workflow](https://github.com/apache/incubator-inlong/actions/workflows/ci_chart_test.yml).
-In this workflow, changes between your branch and the master branch will be checked and listed.
+   > In this workflow, changes between your branch and the master branch will be checked and listed.
-All changed charts will be linted, validated, installed and tested.
+   > All changed charts will be linted, validated, installed and tested.

 ## Troubleshooting